-Automatically set in hardware when CPU writes the SPIxBUF location, loading the last available buffer location.
+Automatically set in hardware when the CPU writes to the SPIxBUF location, loading the last available buffer location.
 Automatically cleared in hardware when a buffer location is available for a CPU write.

 bit 0 SPIRBF: SPIx Receive Buffer Full Status bit